plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 <script src="https://gist.github.com/plang85/d0dab63233acc7775119283230c175c6.js"></script>

 where `kel.TimeDistributed(kel.Dense(num_targets))` forms a dense operation on the outputs for a single time step from all units.
+In other words, it creates `num_timesteps` fully connected layers with `num_target = 1` neurons, each with `num_units` inputs/weights.
 Let's be explicit about the layout of our little network and some convenience indices

 <script src="https://gist.github.com/plang85/8ab00751dbc7a66cc3e477326392cd69.js"></script>